wadert3/wManage/README.md

 # wManage

+This was my first project when first learning the basics of Node.js and Electron and some very basic fundamentals of application development:

  A simple buisness management tools designed to create and distribute orders as well as manage inventory and manager/employee communication

 Install all electron dependencies.
 I used electron-forge with npx